 FR-44 Insurance, also known as an FR44, is a Certificate of Financial Responsibility.
 While the FR-44 is not actually insurance itself, it does prove that you carry the minimum amount of car insurance required by your state.

-FR-44 insurance is required when your record includes more serious offenses, such as DUI (driving under the influence), DWI (driving while intoxicated) or driving on a suspended license.
+FR-44 insurance is required when your record includes more serious offenses, such as DUI (driving under the influence), DWI (driving while intoxicated) or driving with a forfeited license.
 This insurance is similar to SR-22 insurance, but the requirements are much different.

 An FR44 has much more stringent requirements and terms than the standard SR-22, and it can also have long-term ramifications, such as higher insurance premiums in the future.
 When you have a significant offense on your record, insurance companies will likely classify you as a high-risk driver and therefore will charge you much more for your annual premium.